 “It is alright little girl.
 No need to be afraid.”
 Said the man.
 "What is your name?

 “Zahara” answered the girl.

 "Zahara, out of every slave I saw, do you know why I chose you? " Zahara did not move. " You are not a slave anymore, but I will need to train you so you can survive.
 Enough talking before you answer."
 Zahara shook her head.
-“I chose you because you have a great heart, but you are tough at the same time.
-Now, you must choose a class you will want to join.
-Which would you like to join?”
+“I chose you because you have a spark in your heart.”

 “Alright then, lets get to work.”
 And then the man and the girl were off, a little out of West Port.